Himanshu762/CiteAI/README.md

 This application is a React/TypeScript frontend that:

 1. Takes user input for research topics
-2. Directly calls the OpenRouter API to generate academic content
+2. Directly calls the Gemini 2.5 Pro API to generate academic content
 3. Processes the API response to extract different paper sections
 4. Calculates metrics (readability, word count)
 5. Provides export options for the generated paper

-The previous version used a Python backend, but this has been replaced with frontend JavaScript to simplify deployment and reduce complexity.
+The application started with OpenRouter's API, then migrated to Gemini 1.5, and now uses Gemini 2.5 Pro for optimal performance and quality.

 ## License